eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

 * `backend-service`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data

-> For the sake of simplicity, we will use an in-memory catalog and pre-fill it with just one single
+> For the sake of simplicity, we will use an in-memory catalog and fill it with just one single
 > asset.
 This will be deleted after the provider shutdown.

 ### Provider connector